Indeximal/minirust-contrib-fork/spec/mem/pointer.md

 /// of the address space.
 pub type Address = Int;

+/// A "vtable name" is a identifier for a vtable somewhere in memory. pub struct VTableName(pub libspecr::Name);

 /// A "thin pointer" is an address together with its Provenance.
 /// Provenance can be absent; those pointers are
 /// invalid for all non-zero-sized accesses.